A New Year is an opportunity to bring better balance to our work life.

 Camp two is the “I don’t do resolutions camp”.
 This is similar (exactly the same, in fact) to camp one, but it is done secretly and silently inside our heads.
 It is the self-righteous sibling to camp one.
 Camp one members may judge themselves for requiring something as fleeting and shallow as resolutions to motivate and navigate their career paths.
 Camp two may falsely celebrate their superiority to camp one members while simultaneously making “slight alterations” (not resolutions!) to enhance their almost perfect approach to employment.

 It really doesn’t matter in which camp we land (or think we land).
-What I am proposing is not a resolution, but rather a solution.
-A solution that is not focused on enhancing or improving 2022 (because that is a resolution and “I don’t do resolutions”), but rather can create a more balanced, productive platform for the remainder of your working years.
+What I am proposing is not resolutions, but rather solutions.
+A solution that is not focused on enhancing or improving 2023 (because that is a resolution and “I don’t do resolutions”), but rather can create a more balanced, productive platform for the remainder of your working years.
 A solution that looks to minimize wasted time, eradicate misplaced energy, and obliterate the martyrdom vortex that often surrounds our working lives.

 The solution starts by asking yourself — or even better, someone you love — a few simple questions: